kevinchuchen/Thread-Art/README.md

 # Thread-Art
-Simulation of string art using Python
+Simulation of string art using Python.
+To view full project details; visit [my website](https://itskevcc.space/2020/10/15/weaving-art/)

 To use, install the necessary libraries and run the script